kellanburket/franz/README.md

 ## Usage

+Franz is an Apache Kafka 0.9.0 client for iOS and OSx.

+Franz supports Apache Kafka's simple and high-level consumer models.

+The current release of Franz should be considered beta.
+It is not necessarily ready for production code.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Requirements

 ## Installation